-“ We will go to the Moon in the next decade in a way we have never gone before.
+“ President Donald Trump has asked NASA to accelerate our plans to return to the Moon and to land humans on the surface again by 2024.
 We will go with innovative new technologies and systems to explore more locations across the surface than was ever thought possible.
 This time, when we go to the Moon, we will stay.
-And then we will use what we learn on the Moon to take the next giant leap - sending astronauts to Mars. ”
+And then we will use what we learn on the Moon to take the next giant leap - sending astronauts to Mars ”

 —NASA Administrator Jim Bridenstine

 NASA’s science, technology and human exploration activities touch every aspect of our lives here on Earth and we want to extend our presence to the farthest corners of the universe.
 In doing so, we will maintain America’s leadership in space.